-Table 1-2 displays multiple important mitigation actions that have been completed by the City of Ukiah.
+Table 1-3 displays multiple important mitigation actions that have been completed by the City of Ukiah.
 The success story below further documents Ukiah's successful mitigation efforts to date.
+Some of the City's success stories are described in more detail herein.